mk-it-admin/Minkasu2FA_SampleApp/iOS/Objective-C/SampleAppWKWebView/README.md

 mkcolorTheme.buttonTextColor = UIColor.whiteColor;
 ```

 - Add following code to your ViewController to initialize Minkasu2FA SDK.
-You can initialize Minkasu2FA SDK with the WKWebView object and merchant's ViewController or just the WKWebView object.
+You can initialize Minkasu2FA SDK with the WKWebView object and merchant's ViewController.
 The following code must be executed before making a payment to enable Minkasu 2FA.

 ```Objective-C
 - (void) initMinkasu2FA{